oasmobile/php-dynamodb-odm/README.md

 The oasis/dynamodb-odm is an ODM (object data mapping) library for easy use of AWS' powerful key-value database: DynamoDb.

+> **NOTE**: this document assumes you have some understanding of what DynamoDB is and the difference between DynamoDB and traditional RDBMS (e.g. MySQL).
+Some terms and ideas discussed in this document are DynamoDB specific and will not be explained in this documentation.
+To study DynamoDB, please refer to the [official dev guide](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide)

 ## Installation &amp; Configuration

 To get oasis/dynamodb-odm, you can simple require it via `composer`: